jan-bogaerts/slate/source/index.html.md

 - Installation:
     - *arduino*:
       - Follow [these instructions](https://www.arduino.cc/en/Guide/Libraries) to install the library in the arduino ide.
+      - For AVR systems like the marvin, you will need the following external library: [Base64](https://github.com/adamvr/arduino-base64)
     - mbed: on the mbed online editor:
       - create or open a project
       - right click on the project and select 'import library/from import wizard'
       - search for senml-kpn
       - double click on the search result which will start the import process.
-    - python: use pip to install the library
+    - python: use pip to install the library:
+    ```pip install kpn-senml```
     - micropython:
       - download the library
       - extract the content of the zip file and put the library files (don't need the examples in your own project) in the 'lib' directory of your project.